ttech2032/alx-zero_day/0x03-git/README.md

-This is the begining of a journey
+This is the begining of a journey, now updated